CTWills/gtd_exploration/README.md

 # Findings

-Here we can see the attack frequency every 10 years starting from 1970.
+Here we can see the attack frequency every 10 years starting from 1970. <br>
+Note that the groups, Left-Wing Militants and FALN died out before 1990, but they also count for a lot of attacks in this dataset.
+About 45% of attacks of this dataset were from 1970-1980. <br>
+This initial discovery does not give a relevant, but still interesting, insight to what groups present the most threat to the US today.
+This data is included so we can see the differences between attacks back then, and more modern attacks.
 ![screenshot](https://github.com/CTWills/gtd_exploration/blob/main/img/tot_timeline.png)

 # Key results